-Observations of dead SNYLF adults at Goose Lake are disconcerting, but not exceptional.
-CDFW staff have observed low numbers of SNYLF mortalities during multiple seasons in other locations (e.g., Dot Lake in Bucks Lake Wilderness; CDFW 2020).
-The causes of death may be the result of many possible factors, including disease (Briggs et al. 2010, Smith et al. 2017), environmental conditions (Bradford et al. 1983), attempted predation (Feldman and Wilkinson 2000), or breeding competition (i.e., drownings during amplexus caused by overzealous males; Sztatecsny et al. 2006).
+Observations of dead SNYLF adults at Goose Lake are disconcerting, but not unusual.
+CDFW staff have observed low numbers of SNYLF mortalities during multiple seasons in other locations (e.g., Dot Lake in Bucks Lake Wilderness; CDFW 2020a).
+The causes of death may be the result of many possible factors, including disease (Briggs et al. 2010, Smith et al. 2017), environmental conditions (Bradford 1983, CDFW 2020b), attempted predation (Feldman and Wilkinson 2000), or breeding competition (i.e., drownings during amplexus caused by overzealous males; Sztatecsny et al. 2006).
 Mortalities in SNYLF are often attributed to Bd, which has been present in this location since at least 2008 (see Disease section above).
-However, an alternative explanation for the dead SNYLF adults CDFW staff observed may be severe weather conditions.